cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 ## Overview

-TaskVine is an framework for building large scale data intensive dynamic workflows that run on high performance computing (HPC) clusters, GPU clusters, cloud service providers, and other distributed computing systems.
+TaskVine is a framework for building large scale data intensive dynamic workflows that run on high performance computing (HPC) clusters, GPU clusters, cloud service providers, and other distributed computing systems.
 A workflow is a collection of programs and files that are